kaderia-analytics/Chicago-ILI-Trends-Dashboard-Power-BI-/README.md

 ---

-## ✨ About Me

-Hi, I’m Kaderia — an MBA candidate (Business Analytics) pivoting into healthcare data and performance analytics.
-I build clear, clean dashboards that highlight what matters.
----
 **Note:** This project is for educational and portfolio purposes only.
 Data is publicly available and belongs to the City of Chicago.
 **Note:** This project is for educational and portfolio purposes only.
 Data is publicly available and belongs to the City of Chicago.